RedHatNordicsSA/cool-lab/windows/README.md

 # TODO

-~~1.
-Fix install on OCP
+1. Fix install on OCP
 Check why the windows installer complains for disk setup on OCP.
 You find the autounattended.xml content from ConfigMap in the same project, with a name
-like: sysprep-win2k22-exuberant-gerbil-1kshj9.~~
+like: sysprep-win2k22-exuberant-gerbil-1kshj9. <-- DONE
 2. Create example playbook for Ansible